Making CEQA Mitigation Less Expensive (and more meaningful).

 DOES NOT HAVE A MITIGATING EFFECT"

-Do you know what bums me out?
-I photographed Thille Ranch (above), my first HABS-Like project here locally in Ventura, in 2003, and it's unfindable; and I live here; and I took the photos; but I wouldn't know where to start looking.
-I dread that the negatives all ended up in the planning department's off-site storage in a cargo-container full of file boxes.
+In 2003, I photographed Thille Ranch in my home town of Ventura, California (above), as a HABS-Like CEQA mitigation for a demolition project.
+Today it's unfindable.
+Even though I live here, and I took the photos and I know what to ask for, I wouldn't know where to start looking.
+Chances are the negatives and prints all ended up in the city planning department's off-site storage in a musty cargo-container full of file boxes.
 The majority of the documentations that I get paid thousands of dollars to produce, and that are meant to be a public benefit, are all virtually UNFINDABLE.
-Yet the ones I produce for HABS/HAER/HALS submittal are all at my fingertips, and will be for my lifetime and many more.
+Yet the ones I produce for HABS/HAER/HALS transmittal are all at my fingertips (and yours), and will be for my lifetime and many more.

-Unless you are a professional researcher with inside knowledge of what specific data to request at a specific local historical museum, or you have access to hard-to-access archives like the Huntington Library or the US Navy archives in San Francisco, you will NEVER find the HABS-Like photos I have completed and delivered to local archives.
-Even then, the historical society may not even know what they have or where they have it.
-A HAER of the largest lift-span bridge on the West Coast?
-A famous modernist reservoir roof HALS?
-HABS of an innovative 1929 Jail in San Francisco?
-A HAER of the 7'x10' wind tunnel at NASA Ames Research?
+Unless you are a professional researcher with inside knowledge of what specific data to request at a specific local historical museum, or you have access to exclusive archives like the Huntington Library or military archives, you will NEVER find some of the HABS-Like records photographers, historians and architects in California have compliled and delivered to local archives over the last 30+ years.
+Even then, small historical societies may not even know they have old HABS-Like documents in their file cabinets.
+A HAER-like of the largest lift-span bridge on the West Coast?
+A HALS-lite of a modernist reservoir roof by a significant landscape architect?
+A HABS-like of an innovative 1929 Jail in San Francisco?
+A HAER-style 5x7 photo survey of a 7'x10' wind tunnel at NASA Ames Research?
 Power plants, pump houses, and printing presses – nope.
 Churches, cranes, canals, canneries and colleges – nada.
-All squirreled away for no mere mortal to find.
+These valuable documents are all squirreled away for no mere mortal to find.
 Not much public benefit there.
-And the worst part … every single one of those documentations required the same quality and effort as a donation to the Library of Congress; some took even more effort and much more cost.
+And the worst part … every single one of those documentations required the same quality and effort (and cost) as a donation to the HDP/Library of Congress; some took even more effort and much more cost.
 Every.
 Single.
 One.

-If a lead agency oversees mitigations for a historic resource under CEQA, then the mitigation should actually result in a public benefit when completed.
+If a lead agency oversees mitigations for a historic resource under a state, local or CEQA requirement, then the mitigation should actually result in a public benefit when completed.
 The act of documentation itself does not have a mitigating effect on the resource.
-The data recorded and its distribution to the public into the future is the mitigating effect; the more widespread and long term the data distribution, the more meaningful the mitigation.
+The data recorded, archived, and distributed to the public in perpetuity is the mitigating action; the more widespread and long term the data distribution, the more meaningful the mitigation.

-It's the three tenets above: Maximum Data Documentation/Archival Data/Perpetual Accessibility that make a HABS/HAER/HALS survey work, but local documentations usually fall down only on number 3: Accessibility.
-In our experience CEQA mitigations usually require large format photography and measured drawings that "follow HABS/HAER/HALS guidelines.*" They often expressly require large format film photographs by an experienced photographer and measured drawings by an experienced architect.
-These mitigations go on to require document production on archival materials "to HABS/HAER/HALS guidelines.*" Then things go haywire, in an attempt to avoid the perceived delay associated with NPS review and perhaps the perceived expense of the getting the data into the LoC, the mitigations spell out the multitude of local historical societies, libraries, archives, info centers and museums that will get copies of the archival prints and sometimes additional sets of master negatives as well.
-This last rewriting of the guidelines, can be the costliest and yet it also reduces the public benefit of the mitigation.
-All of the "HABS-Like" large format documentations we produce in California as CEQA mitigations could be repackaged for the LoC and mailed to HDP in Washington DC with little extra effort on our part.
-These local documentations stay local, aren't scanned, aren't keyword-searchable, aren't available on any website and often just sit on a dusty shelf.
-All this means they don't really benefit anyone and don't rise to the Secretary of the Interior's Standards; 2 out of 3 is close, but no cigar.
+Storage is not Accessibility.
+It's the three tenets, 1.
+Maximum Data Documentation 2.
+Archival Data 3.
+Perpetual Accessibility, that make a HABS/HAER/HALS survey work.
+Most local documentations usually only fail on number 3: Accessibility.
+In our experience, CEQA mitigations usually require large format photography and measured drawings that "follow HABS/HAER/HALS guidelines," expressly requiring large format film photographs by an experienced photographer, measured drawings by an experienced architect, and reports by a qualified historian.
+These mitigations often go on to require document production on archival materials "to HABS/HAER/HALS standards."
+Then things go haywire, in an attempt to avoid the perceived hassle of the getting the data into the Library of Congress, local mitigations often spell out a multitude of local historical societies, libraries, archives, info centers and museums that will receive expensive copies of negatives, drawings, reports and archival prints.
+This local afterthought can be the costliest, yet ironically it also reduces the public benefit of the mitigation.
+All of the "HABS-Like" large format documentations we produce in California as CEQA mitigations could be repackaged and mailed to HDP in Washington, D.C. with little extra effort on our part.
+These locally-stored documentations stay local, aren't scanned, aren't keyword-searchable, aren't shared on any website, don't show up on Google-search, and might get stored in the special library "reference section" nobody ever goes into.
+An excess of expense and care for something that benefits few if anyone and doesn't meet the Secretary of the Interior's Standards; two out of three is close, but no cigar.

-Prints for the planning department, local historical conservancies and landmarks commissioners can be produced as acid-free paper laser prints from a color copier for less than $1.00 each and regular 11x17" paper plans can be printed for a fraction of full-sized HABS archival vellum drawings**.
-Once the prints, negatives, drawings and report are donated to HDP and accessioned by LoC, there is no need for the city or local groups to store, protect, insure or backup the data from a HABS survey.
-The high resolution photographic and drawing files alone take up hundreds of megabytes of space and creating a website to disseminate those images would perpetually need updating, maintenance, and a backup strategy in case of server crashes or viruses.
+Prints for the planning department, local historical conservancies and landmarks commissioners can be produced as acid-free paper laser prints from a color copier for less than $1.00 each and regular 11x17" paper plans can be printed for a fraction of full-sized HABS archival vellum drawings.
+Once the prints, negatives, drawings and the report are donated to HDP and LoC, there is no need for the city or local groups to store, protect, insure or backup the data from a HABS survey.
+The high resolution photographic and drawing files alone take up hundreds of megabytes of space and creating a website to disseminate those images would perpetually need costly updating, maintenance, and a backup strategy in case of server crashes or viruses.
 The negatives need to be kept cool and dry and the prints should be available to historians, students and the public.
 Most local libraries and museums lack the ability to archivally store film negatives for even a generation, and definitely can't compete with Library of Congress life expectancy of over 500 years.
-If a local citizen wants to access the high resolution files, just type the city name into the Library of Congress HABS search box, HERE, and voila, instant access.
+If a local citizen or a historian in Guam wants to access the high resolution files, just type the a keyword into the LoC HABS search page and voila, instant access – anywhere.

 IN THE END,